The Committee

 Marisa Cappetta

 Marisa Cappetta (she/her) graduated Summa Cum Laude from the Hagley Writers’ Institute.
 She received a mentorship from the New Zealand Society of Authors.
 Marisa has been widely published in New Zealand and international journals and anthologies.
-Steele Roberts published her first collection How to tour the world on a flying fox
+Steele Roberts published her first collection How to tour the world on a flying fox in 2016, and Sudden Valley Press published her second collection, Tender Insurrections, in 2023.

 Jenna Heller